 Events at Religious Venues (in past years)

-• Dharma Drum Center New Year’s Celebrations – crafts and games for children as well as tea and meditation for adults at 8240 No. 5 Road.
-It’s a small and fairly simple event on the weekend of Chinese New Year’s Day, but free.
-(Not likely happening in 2024, at least not as a large event open to the general public.)
+- Dharma Drum Center New Year’s Celebrations – crafts and games for children as well as tea and meditation for adults at 8240 No. 5 Road.
+It was a small and fairly simple event on the weekend of Chinese New Year’s Day, but free.
+(Hasn’t happened for a few years, at least not as a large event.)

-• International Buddhist Temple – the largest Buddhist temple in North America used to invite the public to a day of celebrations on New Year’s Eve.
-It was amazing and free (although donations were greatly appreciated).
-(Not likely happening in 2024, at least not as a large event open to the general public.)
+- International Buddhist Temple – the largest Buddhist temple in North America used to invite the public to a day of celebrations on New Year’s Eve.
+It was amazing and free although donations were greatly appreciated.
+(Also hasn’t happened as a big event for a number of years.)

 Best Chinese Restaurants in Richmond

-What better way to celebrate the Chinese New Year than with dinner at one of the Lower Mainland’s top Chinese restaurants.
-A couple of the best in Richmond including the following:
+What better way to celebrate the Chinese New Year than with dinner at one of the Lower Mainland’s top Chinese Restaurants.
+A couple of the best in Richmond include the following:

 Other Information